kevinkhill/gitfolio/README.md

-# gitfolio
+# GitFolio

-GitFolio is a simple utility to pull portfolio information directly from your project repos
+GitFolio is a simple utility to aggregate your desired repository information directly from the project.